Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: Introduction

 Typically, data-driven methods are differentiated from physics-driven methods in the following way: A model which relies on synthetic stellar spectra is physics-driven, in the sense that it explicitly attempts to match theoretical spectra to observations.
 Conversely, a model is data-driven if it does not rely on theoretical spectra.
 Generally, data-driven models incorporate some sort of machine learning algorithm to shed theoretical modeling.

 Data-driven models have begun to be favoured over their physics-driven predecessors due to a disconnect between theory and practice known as the “synthetic gap.”
-The synthetic gap is a combination of theoretical systematics and instrumental effects which in tandem produce practically unresolvable differences between synthetic and observed stellar spectra, including but not limited to: one-dimensional modeling, assumption of hydrostatic equilibrium and local thermal equilibrium, and telluric lines.
+The synthetic gap is a combination of theoretical systematics and instrumental effects which in tandem produce discrepancies between synthetic and observed stellar spectra, including but not limited to: one-dimensional modeling, assumption of hydrostatic equilibrium and local thermal equilibrium, and telluric lines.
+Although significant progress has been achieved in stellar atmosphere modeling, e.g. three-dimensional non-local thermal equilibrium models \citep{Bergemann14}, these simplified modeling assumptions are still frequently adopted when determining stellar properties of large-scale surveys.
 For a more comprehensive overview, see the Introduction of \cite{Cycle-StarNet-21}.

 However, it is seldom emphasized that any data-driven model which relies on stellar labels, a term which typically refers to effective temperature $T_{\rm eff},$ surface gravity $\log g,$ metallicity [M/H] (and occasionally $\alpha$-abundance $[\alpha$/M]), is \emph{implicitly} physics-driven.
-Indeed, any stellar labels utilized during training of such a data-driven model must have at some point been estimated from theoretical stellar spectra.
-Furthermore, this ab initio physics-driven estimation is often times several generations removed from the data-driven model being implemented, as it is becoming increasingly more common to ‘train machine learning on machine learning.’\footnote{In this context, training a machine learning model on stellar labels which were themselves obtained from a machine learning model.}
+Indeed, stellar labels utilized during training of such a data-driven model are typically estimated from theoretical stellar spectra.
+This is not strictly the case: e.g. $T_{\rm eff}$ and $\log g$ for \emph{Gaia} FGK benchmark stars were determined with angular diameter measurements and bolometric fluxes \citep{Heiter++15}.
+However, such samples contain nowhere near the requisite number of stars for training, although useful for validation (34 \emph{Gaia} FGK benchmark stars).
+Furthermore, this ab initio physics-driven estimation is often times several generations removed from the data-driven model being implemented, as it is becoming increasingly more common to ‘train machine learning on machine learning.’
+In this context: training a machine learning model on stellar labels which were themselves obtained from a machine learning model.
+It has been demonstrated that training large language models on synthetic data produces a decrease in output diversity which worsens with each successive ‘ML on ML’ iteration \citep{Guo+23}.
+A similar concern for stellar properties is therefore warranted.

 We therefore introduce the concept of an additional gap: the “stellar labels gap,” ecompassing stellar label systematics which negatively impact performance of data-driven models which rely on stellar labels (stellar label dependent models).
 The stellar labels gap includes: \begin{enumerate}[noitemsep] \item[(i)] Poorly estimated stellar labels \item[(ii)] Regions of stellar label space where labels are insufficient summary statistics for a spectrum \item[(iii)] Regions of stellar label space with a dearth of labels to train on \item[(iv)] Stellar multiplicity\footnote{While in principle stellar label models can account for binarity, in practice this is rarely implemented.} (binaries, triples, etc.) \end{enumerate} These stellar label systematics then lead to systemic bias in stellar label dependent model predictions.
 In order to close the stellar labels gap, astronomers should develop purely data-driven models which do not rely on stellar labels (stellar label independent models).